aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertvideoframe/_index.md

 ## ShapeCollection.InsertVideoFrame method

-Creates a new video frame and inserts it to a collection at the specified index.
+Creates a new video frame and inserts it into the shape collection at the specified index.

 ```csharp
 public IVideoFrame InsertVideoFrame(int index, float x, float y, float width, float height,